Červené Janovice: Sights

-An important monument is the Červené Janovice Castle.
+Among the most important monuments is the Červené Janovice Castle.
 It was originally a Gothic fortress, rebuilt in the Renaissance style in the early 17th century, then it was rebuilt into the early Baroque castle in 1646–1660.

 The Church of Saint Martin was built in the Neo-Romanesque style in 1909–1911.

 The Church of the Nativity of the Virgin Mary is located in Vilémovice.
 It was originally a late Romanesque building from the second half of the 13th century, reconstructed in the 18th and 19th centuries.